January 2026 Supermoon - The Wolf Moon: Date, Time & Facts

 When to See January’s Full Moon

-January’s full Wolf Moon reaches peak illumination on Monday, January 13, 2025, at 5:27 P.M.
+January’s Full Wolf Moon reaches peak illumination on Saturday, January 3, 2026, at 5:03 A.M.
 EST

-At a full Moon, the Moon is located on the opposite side of the Earth to the Sun, so the face of the Moon facing towards the Earth will be entirely illuminated by the Sun’s rays.
+At a Full Moon, the Moon is located on the opposite side of the Earth to the Sun, so the face of the Moon facing towards the Earth will be entirely illuminated by the Sun’s rays.

 Look for the January Moon to rise from the eastern horizon around sunset that evening.
 By midnight, the Wolf Moon glows bright and round overhead.
 By sunrise, it will disappear into the western horizon.